Wall Street Pummels Rackspace Technology Inc. (RXT) After Recent Earnings Report

 RXT’s Market Performance

-RXT stocks went down by -7.99% for the week, with a monthly drop of -4.81% and a quarterly performance of -24.11%, while its annual performance rate touched -16.54%.
-The volatility ratio for the week stands at 3.63% while the volatility levels for the past 30 days are set at 3.72% for Rackspace Technology Inc..
-The simple moving average for the period of the last 20 days is -7.58% for RXT stocks with a simple moving average of -30.58% for the last 200 days.
+RXT stocks went up by 3.17% for the week, with a monthly drop of -0.69% and a quarterly performance of -16.40%, while its annual performance rate touched -13.89%.
+The volatility ratio for the week stands at 4.03% while the volatility levels for the past 30 days are set at 3.81% for Rackspace Technology Inc..
+The simple moving average for the period of the last 20 days is -0.55% for RXT stocks with a simple moving average of -25.79% for the last 200 days.

 Analysts’ Opinion of RXT